fent/clusterhub/README.md

 #### master process
 ```
 var returnedVal = hub.incr('foo', function(val) {
+  // can be given a callback for consistency
   console.log(val === 1); // true
 });

+// but since it's the master process it has direct access to the database
 console.log(returnedVal === 1); // true
 ```